-Keep track of the Cardinals' recent transactions and injury updates throughout the season.
+Keep track of the Cardinals' transactions and injury updates throughout the offseason.

 Expected return: TBD

 Reyes underwent season-ending shoulder surgery in May after a series of stem-cell injections in early March didn't alleviate the soreness in the labrum of his right shoulder.

 Reyes, once considered to be the top pitching prospect in the Minor Leagues, has seen his career filled with injury-related stops and starts.
 He thought he was finally beyond those issues last season when he became a first-time NL All-Star.
 He converted his first 22 save opportunities before soreness and wildness in the strike zone resulted in him eventually losing his closer job to Giovanny Gallegos.

 In parts of five seasons, Reyes has appeared in just 101 games -- seven as a starter.
 He is 16-11 with a 2.86 ERA while also adding in 31 saves in 36 opportunities in his MLB career.
 (Last updated: May 23)